The Family Link app from Google can help you manage your kid’s time online. Find out more in this sponsored post.

 What does the Family Link app from Google do?

 To use it, start with a conversation.
-Let your child know why you’re using Family Link and how it’s not because you don’t trust them, but because it’s your duty as a parent to keep them safer online.
+Let your child know why you’re using Family Link.
+Tell them that it’s not because you don’t trust them.
+It’s because it’s your duty as a parent to keep them safer online.

 After your talk, download the app to your devices, and personalize it.
 With Family Link, you can: